Locker sign out for the 2019-2020 academic year will begin August 21, 2019 at 9:00am.

 - Students may not share locker combinations with other individuals.
 If lock/locker sharing is reported to the administration students may lose future locker privileges.

 - All lockers are subject to search at any time by University personnel.
-Prohibited items, defined in the student Code of Conduct that are found in lockers, will be surrendered to Campus Police and the student will be reported to the Dean of Students.
+Prohibited items (defined in the Student Code of Conduct) found in lockers will be surrendered to Campus Police and the student will be reported to the Dean of Students.
 For the official policy, visit: https://students.case.edu/policy/.

 - Lockers should be kept free of trash or other debris that could attract rodents and pests.
 Lockers that contain excessive amounts of trash may be emptied at the department’s discretion, and the students’ locker will be revoked upon the third offense.

 - University personnel should be able to access lockers at all times.
 Posters, papers, fabric or other items may not be affixed to locker doors.
 Nor should lockers be decorated or customized with stickers, markers, or other items.

 - Lockers are issued to students based on the size of their primary instrument and availability, and not the preference of the student.
 Larger lockers are issued only to students who play larger instruments, or to students who are enrolled in more than one ensemble and need additional spaces for storage.
 Example: A student who plays alto saxophone in Symphonic Winds, but plays baritone saxophone in jazz band will be issued a locker for the baritone sax.

 - Students with cases holding multiple instruments are issued larger lockers as available.

 - Lockers are issued at the beginning of each long semester in order of priority: